emanuelm33/BinPo/README.md

 ### Further information:

-* For learning about the differents option to edit plots (colors, colormaps, formats, etc.), check the Matplotlib documentation at https://matplotlib.org/.
+* For learning about the different options to edit plots (colors, colormaps, formats, etc.), check the Matplotlib documentation at https://matplotlib.org/.
 * For general information about .yaml files, visit https://yaml.org/.